Mukbang: Promotion of unhealthy eating habits

 In July 2018, the South Korean government announced that it would create and regulate mukbang guidelines by launching the "National Obesity Management Comprehensive Measures".
 The Ministry of Health and Welfare announced the measures, which were intended to address binge eating and harm to the public health caused by mukbang.
 Criticisms were levied against the ministry: the Blue House petition board received about 40 petitions against mukbang regulations, which maintained arguments such as "there is no correlation between mukbang and binge eating" and "the government is infringing on individual freedom."

 A study, which investigated the popularity of mukbang and its health impacts on the public, analyzed media coverage, articles, and YouTube video content related to "mukbang" and concluded that people who frequently watch mukbang may be more susceptible to adopting poor eating habits.
 In a survey involving 380 non-nutrition majors at a university in Gyeonggi Province, and their tendencies to watch mukbang and its close variant, cookbang, a significant 29.1% of frequent mukbang-watchers self-diagnosed negative habits, such as increased intake of processed and delivered foods or eating out.
 Mukbang has also been credited as a dietary restriction device for curbing food cravings and excessive watching may be correlated with the exacerbation or relapse of eating disorders.

 A netnographic analysis of popular mukbang videos on YouTube revealed a significant number of viewer comments expressing fascination with the ability to remain thin after ingesting large amounts of unhealthy foods, a major subcategory of which attempted to explain this phenomenon by citing intense physical exercise by the hosts, physiological quirks such as a "fast metabolism", or by attributing it to the host's Asian ethnicity.
 BJs' experiences with fat shaming and their underweight counterparts' with speculation for purging and engaging in other unhealthy eating habits off-camera were also noted.

 In 2019, Ukrainian-born American mukbanger Nicholas Perry, known as Nikocado Avocado, shared that the amount of binge eating from mukbang has taken a toll on his health, leading to issues such as erectile dysfunction, frequent diarrhea, sleep apnea, mobility problems and weight gain.

 In 2023, Indian Mukbanger Ashifa, known as Ashifa ASMR, the biggest mukbanger in India, shared that the food shown in mukbang videos cannot be consumed all in one go.
 She eats the food in multiple sittings and edits the video clips into a continuous video.
 According to her, this fact has been disclosed in her disclaimers as a caution to the viewers to prevent unhealthy eating habits.

 In 2024, the Philippine Department of Health considered banning mukbang videos in the Philippines following the death of a content creator in Iligan City after a stroke.

+In August 2026, Chinese Mukbanger Chen Ziyi, known as Yingying, died after sharing that she had been hospitalized due to low potassium levels, related to the practice of purging.